Černá Hora (Blansko District): Sights

-The main landmark is the Černá Hora Castle.
-The original Gothic castle was renaissance rebuilt in 1561.
-After it was destroyed by a fire in 1724, part of it was baroque rebuilt in 1830.
+The main landmark of the market town is the Černá Hora Castle.
+The original Gothic castle was rebuilt in the Renaissance style in 1561.
+After it was destroyed by a fire in 1724, part of it was rebuilt in the Baroque style in 1830.
 After 1859, it was completely rebuilt in the pseudo-Renaissance style by the architect Theophil Hansen.
 In the same time, the castle park with alleys and exotic trees was founded.
 Since 1950, it houses a retirement home.

-A Gothic church is Černá Hora was first documented in 1424, but it was destroyed during the Thirty Years' War.
+A Gothic church in Černá Hora was first documented in 1424, but it was destroyed during the Thirty Years' War.
 The current Church of Saint Lawrence was built in the Baroque style in 1707–1710.
 The tower was added in 1840.